kfitzgerald/lobby.js/README.md

 });

 lobby.on('room_close', function(room) {
-   // What your app should do when a closes, like when it becomes });
+   // What your app should do when a closes, preventing members from joining });

 lobby.on('room_end', function(room) {
-   // What your app should do when a new room is over });
+   // What your app should do when a room ends and should be cleaned up });

 ```